Research

 Analysis of four independent datasets totaling >3,000 cases; overall P = 2.9 × 10⁻⁷, making IL7R one of the first confirmed non-MHC MS risk loci

-Beyond MS, the same rs6897932 locus has been associated with ankylosing spondylitis, primary biliary cirrhosis, systemic lupus erythematosus, and inflammatory bowel disease99 ankylosing spondylitis, primary biliary cirrhosis, systemic lupus erythematosus, and inflammatory bowel disease
+Beyond MS, the same rs6897932 locus has been associated with ankylosing spondylitis and primary biliary cirrhosis88 ankylosing spondylitis and primary biliary cirrhosis

 .
-For early-onset type 1 diabetes, an independent replication study in Spanish and Dutch cohorts1010 an independent replication study in Spanish and Dutch cohorts
+For type 1 diabetes, an independent replication study in Spanish and Dutch cohorts99 an independent replication study in Spanish and Dutch cohorts

-found that TT homozygosity was strongly protective, suggesting the T allele's protection extends across T-cell-mediated autoimmune diseases broadly.
+found that TT homozygosity was strongly protective against early-onset T1D, suggesting the T allele's protection extends beyond MS to other T-cell-mediated autoimmune diseases.

 Interactions